sapegin/blog.sapegin.me/src/documents_en/all/docpad.html.md

 So I tried [Aegea](http://blogengine.ru/).
 Aegea has the best blog UI.
 You can’t imagine better engine if you just want to write and don’t want to think about geeky stuff.

 But in 2013 I became tired again.
 Aegea wasn’t the best engine for coder’s blog.
-Strange unaccustomed (?) wiki-like text formatting.
+Strange archaic wiki-like text formatting.
 The same dances with tambourine to add code example.
 And I became terribly jealous of people who stored their blogs’ content on GitHub in Markdown files and received pull requests with useful fixes.

 So I spent few days to replace Aegea for [DocPad](http://docpad.org/).
 It was much simpler than I thought and I like the result very much.
 DocPad is a static website generator.
 And it’s much more flexible than WordPress and Aegea.